 When Lyle Carter died at age 83 on August 31, 2008, he left behind a carefully planned and generous gift to Heartland Humane Society.
 Heartland’s board of directors felt strongly that the wisest use for a major portion of the gift would be to invest in the organization’s future.
-They decided to transfer $100,000 of the gift to BCF to establish the the Heartland Humane Society Endowment Fund.
-Heartland Humane Society is a nonprofit animal welfare organization.
-Each year, Heartland receives more than 2,400 animals.
-In addition to sheltering homeless animals and conducting humane education programs, the organization provides lost and found services and distributes pet food to low-income pet owners.
+They decided to transfer $100,000 of the gift to BCF to establish the Heartland Humane Society Endowment Fund.
+Now operating as Heartland Humane Shelter & Care, the organization is a nonprofit focused on animal wellbeing, providing care for animals and the people who love them in Benton County, OR and beyond.
+Heartland operates a location-based animal shelter serving the pets and families of Benton County and Corvallis with animal wellbeing programs and humane education.
+Heartland will never turn away a Benton County pet in need because of poor health, age, breed, or temperament.
+In addition, the organization provides lost and found services and distributes pet food to low-income pet owners.